actnwit/RhodoniteTS/README.md

 > Remote-Containers: Reopen in Container
 ```

 After a new dev container window opens, You can work in the Debian Linux container environment.
-All dependencies (node, npm, yarn, typescript, and all packages for Rhodonite) are already set up.
+All dependencies (node, npm, yarn, typescript, chromium, and all packages for Rhodonite) are already set up.

 ## Debugging inside VSCode (Step execution in VSCode Debug tab)